 Is léir do IÉ go bhfuil minicíocht na stoirmeacha ag méadú le blianta beaga anuas mar gheall ar an athrú aeráide. Éilíonn sé seo go ndéanfar níos mó agus níos mó oibreacha cothabhála chun freagra a thabhairt ar thorthaí creimthe cósta, scaileogú (tonnta ag réabadh thar constaicí) agus tuile cósta ar an líne iarnróid agus ar an mbonneagar tacaíochta.
 Cuirtear isteach níos mó ná riamh ar na seirbhísí reatha mar gheall ar na hoibreacha seo.

-Cuireadh tús le Cláir Chosanta Bhonneagar Iarnród an Chósta Thoir (ECRIPP) chun cosaint fheabhsaithe riachtanach cois cósta a thabhairt don bhonneagar iarnróid atá ann cheana féin i roinnt príomhshuíomhanna feadh an stráice seo den ghréasán iarnróid.
+Cuireadh tús le Cláir Chosanta Bhonneagar Iarnród an Chósta Thoir (ECRIPP) chun cosaint fheabhsaithe riachtanach cois cósta a thabhairt don bhonneagar iarnróid atá ann cheana

 Tá líne iarnróid reatha an chósta thoir go hiomlán oibríochtúil.
 Maolóidh ECRIPP an creimeadh cósta, adhaimsir agus tuile cósta chun a chinntiú go gcoinnítear nascacht iarnróid.
 Leanfaidh IÉ ar aghaidh ag tabhairt faoi oibreacha cothabhála agus leasúcháin i limistéir thábhachtacha feadh líne iarnróid an chósta thoir.

-- tacaíocht a thabhairt d’oibriú sábháilte leanúnach na seirbhísí iarnróid;
+tacaíocht a thabhairt d’oibriú sábháilte leanúnach na seirbhísí iarnróid;

-- athléimneacht an bhonneagair iarnróid i leith an athraithe aeráide amach anseo a mhéadú;
+athléimneacht an bhonneagair iarnróid i leith an athraithe aeráide amach anseo a mhéadú;

-- oibreacha cosanta cósta inbhuanaithe agus feabhsaithe a chur ar fáil in aghaidh éifeachtaí tuartha an athraithe aeráide amhail ardú leibhéal na mara, creimeadh cósta, borrthaí stoirme ar chonair iarnróid an chósta thoir;
+oibreacha cosanta cósta inbhuanaithe agus feabhsaithe a chur ar fáil in aghaidh éifeachtaí tuartha an athraithe aeráide amhail ardú leibhéal na mara, creimeadh cósta, borrthaí stoirme ar chonair iarnróid an chósta thoir;

-- an líne iarnróid a chosaint do na glúnta atá le teacht;
+an líne iarnróid a chosaint do na glúnta atá le teacht;

-- bainistiú agus cothabháil éifeachtach fhadtéarmach ar chonair an iarnróid a cheadú;
+bainistiú agus cothabháil éifeachtach fhadtéarmach ar chonair an iarnróid a cheadú;

-- tacaíocht a thabhairt do nascacht inbhuanaithe ísealcharbóin áitiúil, réigiúnach agus idirnáisiúnta chun sochaí ísealcharbóin agus athléimneach ó thaobh na haeráide de a chothú;
+tacaíocht a thabhairt do nascacht inbhuanaithe ísealcharbóin áitiúil, réigiúnach agus idirnáisiúnta chun sochaí ísealcharbóin agus athléimneach ó thaobh na haeráide de a chothú.

 Rinneamar roinnt suirbhéanna chun na scéimeanna a threorú.
 Chlúdaigh na suirbhéanna seo suirbhéanna éiceolaíochta neamhsháiteacha, suirbhéanna topagrafacha agus suirbhéanna aerfheithicle gan foireann (UAV).
 Rinneamar suirbhé imscrúdaithe talún freisin chun an dearadh gar don líne a threorú.